alexandermorgan/vis-framework/README.txt

 Vizitka
 =================

 The Vizitka is a Python package that uses the music21 and the pandas library to build a flexible system for writing computational music analysis programs.
+Examples of how to use the program can be found in the different indexers in the indexers folder.
+If you need any assistance using this program, or if you think that automating something would make it easier to use the program, please just ask me about it and I'll see what I can do.

 Copyright Information:
 * All source code is subject to the GNU AGPL 3.0 Licence.
 A copy of this licence is included as doc/apg-3.0.txt.